 Our ultimate goal was to be in downtown Greenport, so we moved over to Mitchell Park Marina, right in the center of town.
 The weather continued to deteriorate, with increasing winds and rain.
 We were literally one of three boats in a marina that has 60 slips!
 Despite the weather, it was great to wander town, and provision, as there is an IGA a block from the marina.
 After quizzing some locals, we decided to have dinner at American Beech, and we’re glad we did.
 It was wonderful!
 Beautiful space, wonderful service and delicious food!
 While we couldn’t enjoy their outside patio due to the weather, the interior was just as nice…and the flamingo wallpaper in the ladies room…..!!!

 As we enjoyed our last day in Greenport, the weather began to “lift”, so we enjoyed one last sunset before we left to head back to Shelter Island, this time to beautiful West Neck Harbor.

 Throwing an anchor in West Neck Harbor, on the Southwest corner of the island, was a goal for us.
-We were here for our 25th wedding anniversary.
+We were here for our 25th wedding anniversary, and loved it.
 We had just set anchor in this beautiful harbor on an absolutely spectacular summer day, only to find out that our generator wasn’t working.
-We had a refrigerator filled with great food purchased in East Hampton for our 5 day without the kids, along with our celebratory bottle of champagne!
+We had a refrigerator filled with great food purchased in East Hampton for our 5 days without the kids, along with our celebratory bottle of champagne!
 So we ended up at Island Boatyard while the generator was fixed.
 Not our plan, so we were thrilled to be back in this remarkably beautiful spot, at anchor vs. being in the marina.
 We anchored on the south side of the harbor near the neck, and rode the dinghy over to the narrow strip of sand that borders Shelter Island Sound.
 There’s a dirt/sand road that runs the length of the neck, and it’s a popular spot for walkers and fisherman.